hassaanQadir/blog/internships/Grinding for a Summer 2024 Internship.md

 I want to get a good software engineering internship next year, with the aim of a return offer after that.
 My priority is to find a position that'll give me credibility for the future, expose me to new developments in the industry, and net me a good income.

 ## The outline
+I wrote an in-depth outline which I spun off into its own .md here.

 ## What am I actually doing
 That's what I should be doing.
 In terms of what I'm actually doing, I'm about a week behind on leetcode, but the projects and applications are going well overall.
 I also need to grind and get referrals.